jmclip/MACSS-40550-ABM/1_Intro/week1_slides.md

 ---
 # Designing a model (Practice)
-*What kinds of things should e represented, what variables should those things have to represent their essential characteristics, and what processes should be in the model?*
+*What kinds of things should be represented, what variables should those things have to represent their essential characteristics, and what processes should be in the model?*

 c) **Should a new road have one, two, or three lanes in each direction?**
 d) **Is it acceptable to allow a small legal harvest of whales?**